 + HOW OFTEN DO I NEED TO COME SEE YOU?

-At the start of our work together, I suggest clients attend weekly.
+In the beginning, I suggest clients attend weekly.
 However, the frequency in which you attend is something we can discuss after your first session and revisit as needed.
-I take into consideration your goals, level of distress, resources, any session limit stipulated by insurance (when applicable), and availability when making a recommendation.

 + WHAT IS AN LCSW?